-Applicants, who may include current ACS grantees, may submit only one application in response to this RFA.
+Applicants, who may include current ACS grantees, may be the PI of only one application in response to this RFA.
+However, investigators can serve as key personnel on more than one application.

 The ACS does not fund projects that overlap with other funded projects.
 Projects are considered to overlap if there are any shared Specific Aims or areas of the budget.
 Scientific Directors make final decisions regarding any questions of overlap.
 In cases of overlap, the PI may accept only one award if both are approved for funding.
 The ACS does not negotiate partial funding of grants with overlapping specific aims.